JamesCoding888/JavaOCP20221017/README.md

 2. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day14/hashSet">Introduction of Set</a>

 > HashSetDemo1.java
-- Description:  Giving a sample code to overview the application of HashSet and LinkedHashSet
+- Description:  Giving a sample code to overview the application of HashSet, LinkedHashSet and LinkedList

 > HashSetDemo2.java
 - Description: In this session, you will learn how to remove the element by Iterator and calculate the total scores by Iterator and Stream API